godotengine/godot-docs/classes/class_audioeffectdelay.rst

 | *Getter* | get_feedback_lowpass()      |
 +----------+-----------------------------+

-Low-pass filter for feedback.
-Frequencies below the Low Cut value are filtered out of the source signal.
+Low-pass filter for feedback, in Hz.
+Frequencies below this value are filtered out of the source signal.
 Default value: ``16000``.

 .. _class_AudioEffectDelay_property_tap1/active: